 - Work with visiting United Teaching teachers to understand learning from a students’ perspective

 - Take part in student panels for teaching interviews

 - Represent the school by being ambassadors on occasions such as Open Evening/Morning, Awards Evening and Transition Day

-- Take part in whole-school events, such as Mock Elections and BBC School Report
+- Take part in whole-school events, such as Food Bank Donation and Macmillan Coffee Morning

 - Be a student librarian

 - Complete a sports leadership award